jspm/jspm.org/pages/js-integrity-with-import-maps.md

 customElements.define('simple-greeting', SimpleGreeting);
 ```

-We can use the JSPM CLI to update this HTML page to relink the modules, outputting the new import map back into the same HTML page:
+We can use the JSPM CLI to update this HTML page to relink the modules outputting the new import map with integrity back into the same HTML page:

 ```bash
 jspm link app.html --integrity -o app.html